 Creating a logo is more than creating a visual brand identification of a company.
 And it’s far from the company’s name arranged in a rectangular box.
 Clever entrepreneurs and designers never separate the visual aspect from the substantial one.
 A logo is often the first impression of the company, and it alone can affect the customer’s perception of the brand.

-A well-designed logo is a unique combination of business and art which is extremely difficult to achieve.
-Typography in logos if utilized wisely can bring the desired balance between the two.
+A well-designed logo is a unique combination of business and art, which is extremely difficult to achieve.
+Typography in logos, if utilized wisely, can bring the desired balance between the two.
 Typographic logos seem to be the simplest logo designs and the least creative.
 However, they are not.
 Professional and creative approaches can make your brand not only memorable but also trusted and loved.
-This article is for those who are looking for the ideas and inspiration in creating text logos.
+This article is for those who are looking for ideas and inspiration in creating text logos.

-It’s not the best idea to get down to design before you immerse yourself into your business essence.
-Knowing your own brand and the value it drives to the customers is even more important than knowing your competition.
+It’s not the best idea to get down to design before you immerse yourself in your business essence.
+Knowing your own brand and the value it drives to customers is even more important than knowing your competition.
 What message are you trying to deliver?
-Does the brand encourage action or is it more focused on triggering emotions?
+Does the brand encourage action, or is it more focused on triggering emotions?
 What will make customers turn to your service once again?
-After you understand your brand enough, you will be able to deliver the right message through your logo.
+After you understand your brand enough, you can deliver the right message through your logo.

-Secondly, the typographic logo will impact the brand name of your company.
-So make sure the name is self-explanatory enough not to confuse your potential customers.
+Secondly, your company’s typographic logo will impact its brand name.
+So make sure the name is self-explanatory enough not to confuse potential customers.

-Based on the research results and your deep understanding of your brand, you will have to make a few choices related to your logo look.
+Based on the research results and your deep understanding of your brand, you must make a few choices related to your logo look.

 You see that each font has its own mood and personality which it transfers to your brand.
 It can be serious, careless, playful or refined.
 You need to determine what exactly you want to say using a font and whether it fits your design.
 Choose a font that is not based on personal preferences but keep in mind the spirit and features of your business instead.